Complete families of smooth space curves and strong semistability: Abstract

 \section{Abstract}

-We study complete families of non-degenerate smooth space curves, that is proper subvarieties of the Hilbert scheme of non-degenerate smooth curves in $\mathbb{P}^3$.
-On the one hand, we construct the first examples of such families.
-Our examples parametrize curves of genus $2$ and degree $5$.
-On the other hand, we obtain necessary conditions for a complete family of smooth po\-la\-rized curves to induce a complete family of non-degenerate smooth space curves.
-These restrictions imply for example that the base of such a fa\-mily cannot be a rational curve.
+We construct the first non-trivial examples of complete families of non-degenerate smooth space curves, and show that the base of such a family cannot be a rational curve.
 Both results rely on the study of the strong semistability of certain vector bundles.